LegendaryDaim/Python-End-Credits/README.md

 Purpose of this code is to create video file from Google Sheets for use as end credits.

-It works but a bit junky.
+It works but a bit junkie.

 Installation:
 * Check libraries file for module list. and install modules.